fitzoh/micrometer-prometheus-grafana-talk/README.md

 ###### Grafana

 Start Grafana via `./gradlew startGrafana`.
-You can view the UI at port `3000` (log in with admin:admin).
+You can view the UI at port `3000` (log in with admin:grafana).
 State is persisted through a volume in the `grafana` directory.

 ### Logging